-A keen cyclist, Paul has taken part in a number of charity rides over the past few years, raising money for many good causes, including The Middlesbrough & Teesside Philanthropic Foundation (MTPF) of whom Active are patrons and The High Tide Foundation, where Paul was a trustee from 2017-2021.
+A keen cyclist, Paul has taken part in a number of charity rides over the past few years, raising money for many good causes, including The Teesside Charity of whom Active are patrons and The High Tide Foundation, where Paul was a trustee from 2017-2021.

 Paul is an exceptionally experienced and knowledgeable Chartered Financial Planner who covers the whole range of financial planning.
 However, over the years he has built up a real specialism in high net worth investments and pensions, as well as inheritance tax planning and corporate financial planning.

 With his experience in financial planning for high net worth clients, Paul has also advised a number of the North East’s lottery winners.

 Paul has a very busy portfolio of clients, a large number of whom he has gained through referrals from existing clients and a small network of professional connections.

 Paul’s clients are primarily based in the North East, but he will often travel to other areas of the UK, including in London and Glasgow.

 In his role as director, Paul is responsible for the firm’s professional development programme and acts as a mentor for those members of the team who are studying for financial, and other professional qualifications.